Tomi Lahren Assaulted: Fox News Contributor Hit With Drinks, Verbally Assaulted At Minneapolis Restaurant

 — Shelby (@JonesonTop42) May 20, 2018

-Warning: the video embedded below contains strong language and may be offensive to some viewers.
+One witness took a video that can be viewed here.
+Warning: the video contains strong language and may be offensive to some viewers.

-Whoever the guy is that cussed her out, I hope you’re having an amazing day pic.twitter.com/wpr4egwtBQ

 Why would Tomi Lahren be the subject of such hate and derision?
-As Mediaite suggests, it could be that, as an ardent Trump supporter and a voice of conservative millenials, she just rubs some people the wrong way.
+As Mediaite suggests, it could be that, as an ardent Trump supporter and a voice of conservative millennials, she just rubs some people the wrong way.

-Tomi Lahren: ‘You Don’t Have The Right To Throw Things At Me’ https://t.co/nBPFRUMKgC pic.twitter.com/SdeDp9TzzK

 “I think that those [who] threw the water and [who] were applauding and laughing about it wanted to get their 15 minutes of fame by making a video of me.
 I think, looking back, those are the people that will be embarrassed by their actions.”